lpm vs tmux

 - You want to run Claude Code, Codex, or other AI agents in parallel with every service's output visible at once.

-- You like the idea of a native macOS desktop app with live per-service panes, plus a CLI that shares the same config.
+- You like the idea of a native macOS desktop app with live per-service panes and a config you can read, edit, and commit.

 You already love tmux and use it for much more than starting services.